stritti/thermal-solar-plant-dataset/README.md

 I would like to provide reale time dataset of a thermal solar plant logged in the time of 2016-12-28 till 2018-10-10.

-> Feel free to us data for research and development and let me know what you hafe learned and developed.
+> Feel free to use data for research and development and let me know what you have learned and developed.